Willow Tree Primary School

 Invasion

 Reminder - Home reading is now being completed and logged using reading journals.
 This will be monitored and your child's book band will be changed each term following assessments.
+The expected standard in Year 4 is for your child to be a 'free reader', this means your child will read a book of their choice that challenges their comprehension skills.
 Please let me know if you have any issues with this.
-In addition, your child will read with an adult in school each week and this will be recorded using our new reading journals.
+In addition, your child will read with an adult in school each week and this will be recorded using our reading journals.
+Reading is a ke element of the GAIN award.
+We ask that your child reads atleast 3 times a week.
+This is the bare minimum!

 A few reminders;